MolSSI-Education/python-package-best-practices/setup.md

 ~~~
 {: .language-bash}

 You can use `conda` to create environments with different Python versions.
-You might be able to see how this could be useful for running old code (you can change `3.10` in the command above to any version you want), or testing your code in different Python versions.
+ou might be able to see how this could be useful for running old code
+(you can change `3.10` in the command above to any version you want),
+or testing your code in different Python versions.

 ### Package installation using conda
 Using `conda`, we can install packages to our environments.